aws-samples/intelligent-rag-bedrockagent-iac/README.md

 7. The models used in this solution are Amazon Titan Text V2 and Claude3 Haiku.
 Please make sure that these are enabled in the account before deploying the code.
 8. Cross check the region and the model access before deploying this.
 9. A regulated VPC as per the best practices from the AWS Well Architected Framework.
+10. A KMS key with security best practices

 ## Software Requirements